israelpereira55/MDVRPTW/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Vehicle Routing Problem (VRP) is a known combinatorial problem for it's difficult.
+The Vehicle Routing Problem (VRP) is a known combinatorial problem for it's difficult NP-hard.
 On this project, we seek to solve the Multi Depot Vehicle Routing Problem with Time Windows (MDVRPTW) which is harder!.

 First we use a set of cluster methods to clusterize the depots and after that the Solomon I1 Insertion Heuristic is used to construct the initial solution.
 And then...
 WIP =).